Simplified Agentic Definition and Agentic Meaning: Transforming Business Through Self-Directed Action

 - Employee engagement and satisfaction scores

-- Innovation metrics (e.g., number of new ideas generated)
+- Innovation metrics (e.g., number of new ideas generated and implemented)

 - Adaptability to change (e.g., time to implement new processes)